North York Harvest Food Bank Receipting Policy

 Gift-in-kind Receipting (Not Food)

-- Donations of property from individuals such as products, equipment, supplies, auction items, and other similar tangible items will receive a tax receipt, if requested at the time of donation and if we are provided with a third-party invoice, receipt, qualified appraisal, or similar documentation declaring the fair market value of the donated item.
+- Some donations of property from individuals such as products, equipment, supplies, auction items, and other similar tangible items may receive a tax receipt, if we are provided with a third-party invoice, receipt, qualified appraisal, or similar documentation declaring the fair market value of the donated item.
 Tax receipts for gift-in-kind donations will be issued within 60 days of receipt of the item.

 - Gifts of services for a silent auction, raffle or a fundraising event (such as a restaurant donating a gift certificate for their restaurant, dance classes donated by a dance teacher, hotels donating a night’s stay at their hotel) will NOT be issued tax receipts in accordance with CRA regulations as services do not qualify as gifts of property.